saramohammed1/Bellabeat-data-analysis-case-study/README.md

- Bellabeat case study of the data analytics Google certificate.
+ Bellabeat case study of the data analytics Google certificate!